-Stucco is a great alternative to your standard siding, brick or stone walls.
+Stucco is a great alternative to your standard siding, brick or stone walls and can be kept beautiful with stucco pressure washing.
 Unfortunately, the textured surface of stucco is notorious for accumulating contaminants, dust and dirt over time.
 This can turn a once beautiful surface or wall into a nightmare of dirt streaks and mildew growth.
 Luckily, the power of a professional pressure washing can blast the stains away and make the walls of your property look new again!

 A common building plaster for hundreds of years, stucco is also popular as an exterior finish for homes.
 The eco-friendly material is a mixture of concrete, sand, and limestone, and is generally applied over stone, concrete or metal meshwork.
 Stucco improves the look of raw building materials while acting as an insulator from the elements.
 But the material is highly porous, which can lead to easy staining.
 Its fragility and tendency to crumble makes proper cleaning technique an important part of stucco maintenance.